 When Kevin Durant joined the Warriors in the summer of 2016, he knew what he was doing.
-He knew NBA fans outside of the bay wouldn’t be happy that he was joining a 73 win team.
+He knew NBA fans outside of the bay area wouldn’t be happy that he was joining a 73 win team.
 He knew he would become the villain.
-He also knew he was creating a juggernaut.
-He knew he was going to get better driving lanes than he got in OKC with Klay Thompson and Steph Curry as his guards instead of Andre Roberson and Russell Westbrook.
-He knew that it was time to leave Russell Westbrook, and go to better pastures.
+He knew he was creating a juggernaut.
+He knew he was going to get better driving lanes with Klay Thompson and Steph Curry as his guards instead of Andre Roberson and Russell Westbrook.
+And he knew that it was time to leave Russell Westbrook.

 The other was the front offices in Oklahoma City and Golden State.
 One of them traded away James Harden.
 An MVP caliber player, and one of Durant’s best friends, and all they got back was Jeremy Lamb and Steven Adams.
 Leaving everyone thinking about what could have been.
 The Thunder front office was so good at drafting that they got cocky.
 They thought they could find the next Harden in Jeremy Lamb, and that they could save money that way.
 They thought the Toronto pick they were getting was going to be top 3, not late lottery.
 They were wrong.
 After Lamb fizzled out, unable to escape the shadow of James Harden, he was replaced by Andre Roberson.
 Who, as mentioned above, just made the game harder for Kevin Durant.
 Durant had a front office in OKC that was fading into obscurity.
 Once viewed as team building masterminds, they began looking more like clowns.
 The other front office that Durant saw was one that did it right.
 A front office that didn’t trade an injury prone Steph Curry when they were an #13 seed in 2012 going nowhere in a stacked Western Conference.
 He saw a front office that held onto Klay Thompson despite being offered a player who at the time was viewed as the best power forward in the league in Kevin Love.
 When Durant saw the Thunder trade another one of his close friends in Serge Ibaka for another lottery pick and Victor Oladipo as he was headed into free agency, he probably saw the same old story he’d been living for years.
 He knew this was not a front office thinking about rings above everything.